peregrine-884/EcoFilter/README.md

 * The best.pt file can be obtained from train/runs/exp/weights.
 It can be used by placing it in the same folder as the eco_filter.py.

 # Future directions
-The current model has been trained using approximately a hundred PET bottles collected from various locations within Gifu University's campus, resulting in a prediction capability limited to the preferences of Gifu University students.
+The current model has been trained using approximately a hundred plastic bottles collected from various locations within Gifu University's campus, resulting in a prediction capability limited to the preferences of Gifu University students.
 In the future, I plan to enhance the prediction capability by incorporating data on plastic bottle preferences from individuals across different age groups, including the elderly and children.